 - Closed UDP ports are undetectable.
 These ports are marked as closed 60 days after the finding’s last seen date.

-- If an Open Port finding is verified to be opened and closed on the same day, it continues to impact the grade into the following day.
+- If the port is verified to be opened and closed on the same day.
+It continues to impact the grade into the following day.

-- If the IP address referenced in an Open Port finding has an end date, the finding can no longer be rescanned and will impact the grade until it completes its lifetime.
+- If the referenced IP address has an end date, the finding can no longer be rescanned.
+It impacts the grade until it completes its lifetime.

 - January 30, 2025: Adjusted the estimated time it takes to mark when TCP ports are closed to be more accurate.